ForeBoard Home

 Here's what happens by hole 5: someone shoots a 6, their teammate shoots a 4.
 Team score is 46.
 Other team shoots 5 and 5, so 55.
 Team A wins by 9 points — except hole 5 is a par 5 and the group wanted to apply doubles on Par 5s, so Team A actually wins by 18.
 Also Team A's player made birdie, and Birdie Doubles is on too — so it's 36.
 The Flip didn't trigger because Team B's 5 wasn't greater than Team A's 6.

-What's the running total again?
+And what's the running total again?

 This is the universal Vegas experience.
 The per-hole math is simple.
 The bookkeeping across 18 holes — with the variables — is where it falls apart.